avaframe/FlowPy/readme.md

 ### Terrain based routing

 The terrain based routing is solely dependent on the slope angle phi.
 The exponent exp allows to control the divergence of the spreading.
 The Holmgren (1994) algorithm [1] is used in different kind of models and works well for avalanches but also rockfall or soil slides.
-For avalanches a exponent of 8 shows good results.
+For avalanches an exponent of 8 shows good results.
 To reach a single flow in step terrain (rockfall, soil slides, steepest descend), an exponent of 75 is considered.

 ![Holmgrem](img/flow_direction.png)
 *Holmgrem Algorithm from 1994 [1]*